 Jōnin, translated as “upper person”, was the highest rank of ninjas, representing the group and hiring out mercenaries.
 Then there was Chūnin, which means “middle person”, who were assistants to the jōnin.
 At the bottom was the genin, also known as “lower person”, who were field agents drawn from the lower class and assigned to carry out actual missions.

 There are two main regions that have villages that were devoted to the training of ninjas.
 There is Igo clan, in the northern part of the modern Mie Prefecture, and Kōga clan (formally known as Koka), in the southern part of modern Shiga Prefecture.

 Both the Igo clan and the Kōga clan were surrounded by steep mountains, situated in remote areas and access was incredibly difficult.
-They were “hidden villages” and this contributed to the mysterious nature of ninjas.
+They were “hidden villages” and this contributed to the mysterious nature.

 Many people that faced troubles would flee to these clans, such as trespassers, officials, and thieves.
 Both of the clans accepted them, so despite the ninjas being separated from the rest of the world in the mountains, they came into contact with outside information and absorbed the knowledge of religion and practice of medicine and drugs.

 Ninjas from these two clans are distinctly different from the commoners or samurai that were hired as spies.
 The Iga clan and Kōga clan bred and produced professional ninjas, trained strictly and purely for their designated roles.